 Heading into or out of Nashville by car, there are plenty of unique things to explore, including scenic hills, historic battlefields, and a heck of a lot of whiskey.
-Try these adventures before or after you get your fill of Music City, or plan a day-trip from town if you’re staying for 3 or more days.
-If you’re looking for maximum impact and minimum headache, consider using one of the excellent companies listed in this chapter to outsource the planning and transportation.
+Try these adventures before or after you get your fill of Music City, or plan a day-trip from town if you’re staying for 4 or more days.

 CONCERTS IN CAVES